-Who can be sponsored for a TSS 482 visa?
+Who can be sponsored for a 482 visa?

+A 482 visa applicant must be nominated by an accredited sponsoring employer.
+A skilled worker from overseas cannot apply for a 482 visa without this.
 An employer must be an approved business sponsor to be able to nominate a skilled worker for a 482 visa.
-The position the employer nominates must be a profession on the Skilled Occupation List.
+The position the employer nominates must be a profession on the Core Skilled Occupation List.

-The candidate, meanwhile, need to show they are qualified and competent in that occupation as well.
+The candidate, meanwhile, needs to show they are qualified and competent in that occupation, have sufficient English language skills and meet character and health checks.

 The sponsored worker needs to show their competency in the profession they are being nominated for.
 To do this, they need to prove:

-• they have been practicing a profession from the short term, medium term or regional skilled occupation list for at least 2 years in the past 5 years at the time of submitting the visa application.
+- they have been practicing a profession from the skilled occupation list for at least 1 year at the time of submitting the visa application.

-• show competency in their occupation and trade, which includes a skills assessment.
+- show competency in their occupation and trade.
+Some occupations require visa applicants a skills assessment.
 Skills assessments are run by Trades Recognition Australia.
 Different affiliates of Trades Recognition Australia assess different occupations.

 Skills assessments involve assembling documents to prove the candidate’s training, qualifications, professional experience and competency.
-Documents ranging from salary evidence, confirmation of employment with previous employers, detailed descriptions of duties, certificates and transcripts are required.
+Documents required for skills assessments include salary evidence, confirmation of employment with previous employers, detailed descriptions of duties, certificates and course transcripts.

-The objective of the skills assessments is to ensure nominated candidates are able to perform at a level at least consistent with Australian standards.
+The purpose of the skills assessments is to ensure nominated candidates are able to perform at a level at least consistent with Australian standards.

 Language